ClearcodeHQ/pytest-dbfixtures/docs/index.rst

 Pytest dbfixtures is a pytest plugin that makes it a lot easier to set up proper database or storage engine for testing.
-Simply use one of provided fixtures that start clean database server for your tests or create yours by using one of provided factories.
+Simply use one of provided fixtures that start predefined clean database server for your tests or creates server more tailored for your application by using one of provided factories.

 Contents: